ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-merge_conflicts.md

 ```

 This suggests how we can get out of this state.
 If we want to give up on this
-merge and try it again later then we can use `git merge --abort.`.
+merge and try it again later then we can use `git merge --abort`.
 This will
 return the repository to its pre-merge state.
 We will likely have to deal with
 the conflict at some point though so may as well do it now.
 Fortunately we don't
 need any new commands.
 We just need to edit the conflicted file into the state